We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Stimulus control therapy: This involves going to bed only when a person is sleepy, then getting out of bed if they cannot sleep.

 Is CBD legal?
 Hemp-derived CBD products with less than 0.3% THC are legal federally but still illegal under some state laws.
 Cannabis-derived CBD products, on the other hand, are illegal federally but legal under some state laws.
 Check local legislation, especially when traveling.
 Also, keep in mind that the Food and Drug Administration (FDA) have not approved nonprescription CBD products, which may be inaccurately labeled.

 CBD is a chemical that comes from the Cannabis sativa plant.
 CBD may improve a person’s quality of sleep.
-According to one 2019 study, 66.7% of people taking CBD found that their sleep scores improved.
+According to one 2019 study,

 However, these results appeared to fluctuate over time.
 The researchers concluded that CBD might be beneficial for sleep in the short term.

 A person should see a doctor if their insomnia is affecting the daily activities.